-It is very important for your data to be segmented by user groups.
-In most cases, a user group is your customer, but can also be different entities that you wish to split your data by.
+It is very important for your data to be segmented by customers.
+In most cases, a customer is your customer, but can also be different entities that you wish to split your data by.

-However, if all your tables do not have a user group field, you can always join tables in the Explo interface.
+However, if all your tables do not have a customer field, you can always join tables in the Explo interface.

 Transform or process your data to create golden tables

 Golden tables are tables that contain the relevant data for a specific business process that can be easily queried to pull insights or metrics without needing to join with other tables.
-These tables should all have a user group field so Explo can easily segment the data in each table.
+These tables should all have a customer field so Explo can easily segment the data in each table.

 These tables should not be aggregated views but rather raw data.
 Furthermore, each row should have the same granularity.